 To live in cities where all self-identified women and girls, in all their diversity, have real social, economic and political power

-OUR MISSION: To transform our cities into spaces that work for all people by empowering self-identified women and girls, in all their diversity, through community engagement, inclusive policies, and equitable representation.
+To transform our cities into spaces that work for all people by empowering self-identified women and girls, in all their diversity, through community engagement, inclusive policies, and equitable representation.

-GUIDING PRINCIPLES: Our guiding principles are concepts and values that are foundational to our organization’s mandate, internal culture, daily operations, and decision-making.
+Our guiding principles are concepts and values that are foundational to our organization’s mandate, internal culture, daily operations, and decision-making.
 These principles infuse all the work we do and guide the way we think through issues facing self-identified women and girls in cities.
 We strive to work in ways that are:

 Intersectional: Identity factors such as gender, race, age, education, and others are interrelated, which impacts our individual lived experiences.
 We acknowledge the effects of these interrelationships in every discussion and project.